Asya Miller

-Asya Miller Lapper (born October 16, 1979) is a five-time Paralympic medalist, with four of her medals coming in goalball.
+Asya Miller Lapper (born October 16, 1979) is an American five-time Paralympic medalist, with four of her medals coming in goalball.
 Miller was nominated for an ESPY Award in 2009.

+Career

 Miller made her Paralympic debut in 2000 and won a bronze medal for discus at the Sydney Paralympic Games.
 In goalball, Miller and teammate Lisa Czechowski competed in their sixth Paralympics together at the 2020 Tokyo Paralympic Games.
 Together they have won four Paralympic medals, including gold at the 2008 Beijing Paralympic Games.

 Her visual impairment is caused by Stargardt disease.
 She has also competed in various throwing events, like discus, besides goalball.
 Her wife is fellow goalballer Jen Armbruster.